brandonharris177/webdb-i-challenge/queries.md

 ## Find all customers with postal code 1010

+SELECT * FROM Customers
+where PostalCode = '1010';

 ## Find the phone number for the supplier with the id 11

+SELECT Phone FROM Suppliers
+where Supplierid = 11;

 ## List first 10 orders ever places, descending by the order date

 ## Find all customers that live in London, Madrid, or Brazil

+SELECT * FROM Customers
+where country = 'London' or country = 'Madrid' or country = 'Brazil';

 ## Add a customer record for "The Shire", the contact name is "Bilbo Baggins" the address is -"1 Hobbit-Hole" in "Bag End", postal code "111" and the country is "Middle Earth"

+insert into Customers
+(ContactName, Address, City, PostalCode, Country) values
+('Bilbo Baggins', '1 Hobbit-Hole', 'Bag End', '111', 'Middle Earth')

 ## Update Bilbo Baggins record so that the postal code changes to "11122"

+update Customers
+set PostalCode = '11122'
+where CustomerId = 92

+-or-

+update Customers
+set PostalCode = '11122'
+where CustomerName = 'Bilbo Baggins

 ## (Stretch) Find a query to discover how many different cities are stored in the Customers table.
 Repeats should not be double counted